-There are many reasons why this country proves is such a popular travel spot right now, here's a quick and handy guide to help you answer the question "why travel to New Zealand?"
+There are many reasons why New Zealand is such a popular travel spot right now, here's a quick and handy guide to help you answer the question "why travel to New Zealand?"

-New Zealand is an island nation made up of the North and the South islands and a collection of smaller ones.
-It has a dazzling wealth of breathtaking scenery, friendly and fun-loving people, plenty of things to see and do, mouthwatering food and wine and a vibe that is unlike anywhere else in the world.
+New Zealand has a dazzling wealth of breathtaking scenery, friendly and fun-loving people, plenty of things to see and do, mouthwatering food and wine and a vibe that is unlike anywhere else in the world.

 Plus, it is safe and easy to travel, making it accessible to everyone even if you don’t have a lot of travel experience.
 New Zealand has everything you could wish for in a destination and it’s delightfully easy to get around.

 We could list hundreds of reasons why you will love visiting New Zealand - there’s just so much to enjoy here.
-However, let’s take a look at the five main reasons why these tiny islands makes a fantastic travel destination.
+However, let’s take a look at the five main reasons why Aotearoa New Zealand makes a fantastic travel destination.

 - The scenery